KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 After visualy checking the dataset with manually loading several image patches on a free and open Geographic Information System software called <a href="https://www.qgis.org/en/site/">QGIS</a>, we noticed that many images do not contain pixels with flood.
 Additionally we saw that many sentinel 2 images are majored covered with clouds which makes them useless.

-Bellow is an illustration of a sentinel 2 image tile blocked with clouds and the corresponding sentinel 1 tile and the label from it.
+Bellow is an illustration of a sentinel 2 image tile blocked with clouds and the corresponding sentinel 1 tile and the label from it...of the same area.

 <p float="left">
   <img src="./imgs/s2.png" width="200" />